 Final Verdict

 The glutes are an important muscle group for men, and they should be worked on regularly to maintain strength and functionality.
-This guide provides an excellent overview of the best glute exercises for men, and with a little practice, anyone can achieve great results.
+This guide provides an excellent overview of the best glute exercises for men, and with a bit of practice, anyone can achieve great results.